 Why aren’t more companies employing inbound marketing as a major part of their marketing effort?
 Why isn’t the c-suite getting on the bandwagon?
 If this is really as hot and effective as the reports tell us, how come more resources are not more forthcoming for it?

 Any time something new comes forward, it takes a while for it to be accepted.
 When first introduced, it’s considered way too radical by the mainstream.
 Eyebrows are raised and it is often made fun of by those in the know.
 Time passes and it slowly (or quickly) gains more acceptance, more and more people begin to make it part of their lives.
-Eventually it becomes the accepted norm and people can’t believe it was ever looked upon suspiciously.
-Look at the grundge look and how it has affected mainstream fashion.
+Eventually, it becomes the accepted norm and people can’t believe it was ever looked upon suspiciously.
+Look at the grunge look and how it has affected mainstream fashion.
 Or look at the introduction of automated receptionists and how we automatically accept it now.

 Are You Ahead of the Curve?